Lecture + Exercise

 there often exist more than one algorithm to solve a given problem.

-So, how to choose a well performing algorithm?
+So, how can we efficiently choose a well performing algorithm?

 In practice, it is even worse: